Short Hair Don't Care

-Now that you’ve added extensions to your look, you’ll need to maintain that.
-The extensions aren’t easy to manage when you’ve become accustomed to short hair.
+Now that you added extensions to your look need maintain that. the aren easy manage when become accustomed short hair.
 Styling short hair, and styling much longer hair is completely different.
 The process requires that you add a little extra into your day.
 For example, when I started wearing extensions, I would forget to wear a bonnet that covers all of my hair and just what my regular scarf.
 Due to this, I would wake up with ridiculous bedhead.

 Most short hairstyles require heat styling, but I wanted to maintain my healthy curls since the big chop.
 After feeling frustrated for a while, I asked my stylist and they said to use a heat protectant or get a closure and wig.
 Eventually, I decided to get a wig that covered my hair.

 The great thing about it was that my hair was completely protected and I didn’t need to worry about it anymore.
 No matter what you decide to do, make sure that you’re maintaining your new length!